Central Timetabling Office

 1. Check in case any of the options you have chosen clash.
-(The usual reason for modules appearing to clash is either that the modules are running in different weeks or that the option you have chosen does clash with another optional modules or core module.
+(The usual reason for modules appearing to clash is either that the modules are running in different weeks or that the option you have chosen does clash with another optional module or core module.
 Therefore please check the week numbers as modules may be running on different weeks).
 If they do clash, you should look for alternative options online and/or consult your department and rechoose via eMR.
 To see the alternative options online, you can see a full grid of all modules available under your Programme of Study (POS) by selecting the POS link, select your department and confirm selection, scroll down and select your POS code and select request POS report.
 (NB all seminar slots are shown on the POS grid, therefore don't worry if it appears that a seminar slot is clashing with a module you have chosen.
 You must, however, contact your department for your personal seminar allocations as they will ensure your seminar/s don't clash with your lectures - see point 2 below).

-2. Check with your department for your allocated seminar slots and/or any classes not booked through the Central Timetabling Office, eg lab classes, tutorials, etc.
+2. Check with your department for your allocated seminar slots

 "What do the numbers in the PLTT grids mean?"